 Each of the Directors are subject to re-election at the Annual General Meeting ("AGM").
-All Directors of the Company, except for Mr James Tan Lai Hing who was appointed in 2020, were re-elected at the AGM held in 2019.
+All Directors of the Company, except for Mr Kurup who was appointed on 1 October 2020, were re-elected at the AGM held in 2020.